lanl/epidemiological_model/README.md

-Basic toy model for dengue transmission, including development of configuration file.
+Basic toy model for dengue and wnv transmission, including development of configuration file.